Unit-Zero-Labs/tidal-protocol-research/MOET_YT_Swap_Efficiency_Analysis.md

 # Conclusion

-The $250,000:$250,000 MOET:YT pool with 95% concentrated liquidity demonstrates robust performance characteristics suitable for production DeFi applications.
+The $250,000:$250,000 MOET:YT pool with 95% concentrated liquidity demonstrates  performance characteristics suitable for production DeFi applications.
 The analysis reveals clear capacity limits and performance patterns that enable effective risk management and trading optimization.

 ## Key Takeaways